- 0.1 Why Make Tomato Ketchup At Home?

 - Jaggery powder can be replaced with brown sugar or honey.

-- Quantity of jaggery will depend upon the tanginess of tomatoes and on your taste as well.
+- The quantity of jaggery will depend upon the tanginess of tomatoes and on your taste as well.

-- Instead of spice bag, simply add 1 teaspoon of All spice powder or Garam Masala.
+- Instead of a spice bag, simply add 1 teaspoon of All-Spice powder or Garam Masala.